Azure Active Directory Pass-through Authentication: Frequently asked questions

 Does Pass-through Authentication support "Alternate ID" as the username, instead of "userPrincipalName"?

-UserPrincipalName attribute to Azure AD.
+UserPrincipalName on the on-premises AD and Azure AD become identical.
+If you would like to use another attribute to synchronize from on-premises AD as the UPN to Azure AD, you will have to use either Password Hash sync or AD FS.
 For more information, see Custom installation of Azure AD Connect.
 Not all Office 365 applications support

 Alternate ID.
 Refer to the specific application's documentation support statement.